Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 Delete a project

-Deleting a project is a permanent action, which also deletes any compute endpoints, branches, databases, and roles that belong to the project.
+Deleting a project is a permanent action, which also deletes any computes, branches, databases, and roles that belong to the project.

 To delete a project: